Fellow-Consulting-AG/docapp-docs/docs/en/te2/fellowte2-tutorial.md

 ---
-title: "TE² Tutorial"
+title: "TE² Tutorial: Step-by-Step Guide for Table Extraction with Ephesoft"
-description: This is a step by step guide how to use our TE² Plugin after you have installed and configured it.
-You will find all steps in Ephesoft that have do be proceeded to get to the table view.
+description: "Learn how to use the TE² Plugin for table extraction in Ephesoft with this step-by-step guide.
+Follow the instructions to get to the table view and optimize your data extraction process."
-date: "2021-07-05"
+date: '2021-11-29'
 tags:
   - TE²
   - Plugin